 Cruises and water sports may not be top of mind when planning a trip to Phoenix or Scottsdale, Arizona.
 Despite its desert climate, you’ll find several lakes and reservoirs created by dams built to control river flow and provide irrigation.
 Saguaro Lake in Tonto National Forest is one of these.
 Located approximately 40 miles east of downtown Phoenix, 20 minutes east of Mesa, Arizona, along the North Bush Highway, the lake was created by the construction of the Steward Mountain Dam on the Salt River.
 Completed in 1930, it was the last of four reservoirs formed by the damming of that river.

-The 1,200-acre lake is 10 miles long and reaches depths of more than 110 feet at its deepest point.
+The 1,200-acre lake is 10 miles long and reaches depths of more than 110 feet at its deepest point with an average depth of 90 feet.
 Its 22 miles of shoreline include rocky crags, canyon walls, marshland, and desert shrubland.
 Saguaro Lake offers a variety of recreational activities and is the site of a scenic and educational riverboat cruise.

 For those reasons, it makes a very fine day trip from Phoenix.